Michdo93/openHAB-RuleManager/README.md

 end
 ```

 You can't outsmart the system with this anymore.
 Or can you?
+Yes you can if you make following mistake: `isRunningExampleRule.postUpdate(ON)` swap with `isRunningExampleRule.sendCommand(ON)`.

 Nevertheless, the second rule should look like this: